 .
 Directory information (as defined in Section I

 2. University Officials.
 University officials with legitimate educational interests in the student's education records are allowed access to student education records.
 A "legitimate educational interest" is defined as an interest that is essential to the general process of higher education, including teaching, research, public service, academic advising, general counseling, discipline, job placement, financial assistance, medical services, and academic assistance activities.
-University officials who may have access to only those education records in which they have legitimate educational interests include personnel in the following offices:
+University officials who may have access to only those education records in which they have legitimate educational interests include, but are not limited to, personnel in the following offices:

 - Undergraduate Admissions